Resolving Stanley's $e$-positivity of claw-contractible-free graphs: Abstract

 \section{Abstract}

 In Stanley's seminal 1995 paper on the chromatic symmetric function, he stated that there was no known graph that was not contractible to the claw and whose chromatic symmetric function was not $e$-positive, namely, not a positive linear combination of elementary symmetric functions.
 We resolve this by giving infinite families of graphs that are not contractible to the claw and whose chromatic symmetric functions are not $e$-positive.
-Moreover, one such family is additionally claw-free, thus establishing that the $e$-positivity of chromatic symmetric functions in general is not dependent on the claw.
+Moreover, one such family is additionally claw-free, thus establishing that the $e$-positivity of chromatic symmetric functions {is in general not dependent on the existence of an induced claw or of a contraction to a claw.}